fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

 .. raw:: html

     <p>
-    We then define a function for downloading and processing the data used by the model.
+    We then define a function for downloading and processing the data.
     In this function, we download the FRED-MD dataset for the considered vintage, transform the time series using the provided transformation codes (with the exception of the target time series, for which we use the first order